HalcyonOps/Ceyx-AWS/README.md

 Ensure the integrity of your infrastructure configurations by following our testing protocols:

 1. **Static Code Analysis:** Run `terraform fmt`, `terraform validate`, and `tflint`.
-2. **Automated Testing:** Utilize Terratest for comprehensive testing.
+2. **Automated Testing:** Utilize Terratest for comprehensive testing and Terraform unit tests for individual modules.
 3. **Pre-commit Hooks:** Ensure all pre-commit hooks pass before committing changes.

-For more information, see the [Testing and Validation](STANDARDS.md#224-testing-and-validation) section in our standards document.
+For more information, see the [Testing and Validation](STANDARDS.md#4-testing-and-validation) section in our standards document.

 ## **9. Documentation**